-Teacher Education Foundations
+Education, Teacher Education Foundations and Diversity, General

-Foundational Perspectives in Education
+Foundational Perspectives of Education

 Fundamentals of Educational Psychology

 Students will learn the major theories of typical and atypical physical, social, cognitive, and

 Classroom Management, Engagement, and Motivation

 Students will learn the foundations for effective classroom management as well as strategies for

 concepts relevant to the administration, scoring, and interpretation of classroom assessments.
+Topics include ethical

 Foundations of College Mathematics